 - Adjustable resistance

 - No console for holding items such as phones or water bottles

 The Body Champ 2 in 1 Cardio Dual Trainer

 This $199.98 beauty gets a well-deserved 4.1 of 5 rating from us.
 A product of the BodyMax brand, it weighs 275 lbs., with dimensions of 39×24×12.5inches.
 Like the ProForm, it is also versatile and can be used as a stationary bike or an elliptical trainer.

 Perhaps the most incredible thing about the Body Champ is that it packs a good punch when compared to similarly priced machines, meaning that it is good value for money.
 It works as advertised, and is an excellent option for the average exerciser.
 The build of the machine is sturdy, and it doesn’t wobble.
-There are ten preset workout programs which are a great addition especially for beginners that need some amount of guidance and motivation.
+There are ten preset workout programs that are a great addition especially for beginners that need some amount of guidance and motivation.
 Each program is customized to provide the most efficient workout for the exerciser, according to individual physique requirements.
 There is an LCD electronic display that lets you keep track of your progress in real time, and this is attached to the console where the ten preset workout programs can be found.